 - i.
-Residential units in the proposed project shall not have woodburning or natural gas fireplaces or woodstoves - ii.
+Residential units shall not have wood-burning or natural gas fireplaces or woodstoves - ii.
 All heating, ventilation and cooling systems (HVAC) and water heating systems shall be electric as part of the Mechanical, Electrical and Plumbing Plans (MEPs) for all non-stadium buildings. - iii.
-All electrical conduit for the campus plan area shall be designed, sized and installed to enable the future electrification of the entire project. - iv.
-All structured parking on the campus plan area shall be naturally ventilated.
+All electrical conduit for the plan area shall be designed, sized and installed to enable the future electrification of the projects on site. - iv.
+All structured parking on the plan area shall be naturally ventilated.